l-Avant-Seine/avantseine/wp-content/plugins/black-studio-tinymce-widget/readme.txt

 = How to translate widgets using WPML =

-The current version of `Black Studio TinyMCE Widget` plugin works together with the `WPML String translation` plugin.
-To translate a widget created with `Black Studio TinyMCE Widget` plugin you have to create it on the widgets panel and then go to `WPML` => `String translation` and translate the title and text from there (unfortunately the translation textarea has not the visual editor).
-Note: If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String translation list.
+[WPML](https://wpml.org) is the leading commercial plugin for WordPress multi-language sites.
+If you're using WPML, we recommend to install also the 3rd party [WPML Widgets](https://wordpress.org/plugins/wpml-widgets/) plugin, which will allow you to create widgets and assign them to specific languages, keeping the ability to work with the visual editor.
+Alternatively you may use the WPML String Translation plugin, provided by the WPML team.
+In this case, you'll have to create the widgets in the widgets admin panel, using the Visual Editor provided by the Black Studio TinyMCE Widget plugin, and then go to WPML => String Translation and translate title and body of widgets.
+If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String Translation list.
+Unfortunately the WPML String Translation interface has no Visual Editor, that's why we no longer recommend this method.
+If you were using WPML String Translation, we recommend to switch to WPML Widgets and remove the entries in WPML String Translation list after you moved them to be real widgets.

 = How to embed video and other contents =